linesky/c-gfx/README.md

 # c-gfx
-c gfx uses freebasic lib graphics on c
+c gfx uses freebasic lib graphics on c sub start on mains not main